 Dedicated protection device for cable tie is optional if cable is adequately protected by upstream protective device.
+Rating of cable tie shall be in compliance with requirements of Table 2.

 9.25 Faulted Circuit Indicators

 Toronto Hydro shall provide faulted circuit indicators (FCI) for each phase of incoming feeders.